tjercus/WRKT-0410/README.md

 - repeat segment in data

 ### Timeline
-- add barchart view for a plan
+- add barchart view for a plan (using Draught of Raphael)
 - extract MicrocycleRowComponent
 - testcoverage for segment total calculation et al.
 - Support 'multiple trainings per day'